msracver/Deformable-ConvNets/README.md

 2. For Windows users, run ``cmd .\init.bat``.
 For Linux user, run `sh ./init.sh`.
 The scripts will build cython module automatically and create some folders.
 3. Copy operators in `./rfcn/operator_cxx` to `$(YOUR_MXNET_FOLDER)/src/operator/contrib` and recompile MXNet.
 4. Please install MXNet following the official guide of MXNet.
 For advanced users, you may put your Python packge into `./external/mxnet/$(YOUR_MXNET_PACKAGE)`, and modify `MXNET_VERSION` in `./experiments/rfcn/cfgs/*.yaml` to `$(YOUR_MXNET_PACKAGE)`.
 Thus you can switch among different versions of MXNet quickly.
+5. For Deeplab, we use the argumented VOC 2012 dataset.
+The argumented annotations are provided by [SBD](http://home.bharathh.info/pubs/codes/SBD/download.html) dataset.
+For convenience, we provide the converted PNG annotations and the list of training/validation images, please download them from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMRhVImMI1jRrsxDg).

 ## Demo

-1. To use the demo with our trained model (on COCO trainval), please download the model manually from [OneDrive](https://1drv.ms/u/s!AoN7vygOjLIQqmE7XqFVLbeZDfVN), and put it under folder `model/`.
+1. To use the demo with our trained model (on COCO trainval), please download the model manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMSjehIcCgAhvEAHw), and put it under folder `model/`.

 	Make sure it looks like this:
 	```
 	./model/rfcn_dcn_coco-0000.params
 	./model/rfcn_coco-0000.params
+	./model/deeplab_dcn_cityscapes-0000.params
+	./model/deeplab_cityscapes-0000.params
 	```
-2. To run the demo, run
+2. To run the R-FCN demo, run
 	```
 	python ./rfcn/demo.py
 	```